bmarvinb/bmarvinb/README.md

-### Hi there
+### Hi there 👋
-My name is Dmitry, I am a software developer with a focus on frontend,  nice to meet you 👋
+My name is Dmitry, I am a software developer with a focus on frontend

 - 🌱 I’m currently learning: databases, networks and software testing
 - 🤔 I’m looking for help with https://github.com/bmarvinb/react-trello-clone